 Sync/backup preferences: Synchronize!
 PRO can backup Mac OS X data to a file server, FireWire disk, and PowerBook and keep files on both ends up to date with bootable backups to a disk image over a Network.
 You can schedule backup time or set it to happen automatically.

 FYI: Synchronize!
 PRO is arguably the best tool for data backup and restoration.
 To keep your macOS in sync with other devices?
 Then think SyncMate.

 GoodSync can sync folder to folder, backup and restore data.

 Supported accounts and devices include computers, mobile devices, FTP, S3, GDocs, SkyDrive, DAV, and so on.
 It supports automatic synchronization of a file on a Mac with any computer, drive, or portable mobile devices.
 It can also backup data on drives, devices to FTP, S3, SkyDrive and so on.

 FYI: Set aside the unimpressive sync options, GoodSync would have been competing at the top with SyncMate for the synchronization software to use.
-Noteworthy is the inability to sync contacts, calendars or interact with inbuilt Mac applications.
+Noteworthy is the inability to sync contacts, calendars or interact with inbuilt macOS applications.

-The online cloud synchronization services on this list of apps to sync mac are the popular services among various cloud synchronization services.
+The online cloud synchronization services on this list of apps to sync Mac are the popular services among various cloud synchronization services.
 The good news is that you can access data store with them from any device as long as you are connected to the internet.
-The not so good news is that there is no direct interaction with Mac apps like iTunes or even synchronization of data like contacts or calendars.
+The not so good news is that there is no direct interaction with Mac OS X apps like iTunes or even synchronization of data like contacts or calendars.
 We selected iCloud, Dropbox, and SugarSync.

 iCloud This is Apple’s cloud storage platform for all Apple devices.
 You can store and manage personal data in iCal, Address Book, and so on directly from your iCloud account.
 However, it is only available for Apple devices.